fkyprianou/deved-platform/content/blog/en/introducing-the-relaunch-of-the-vonage-developer-community.md

 **API-Specific Channels:** We understand that each Vonage API has its unique set of features and use cases.
 That's why we've introduced dedicated channels for each API to provide focused support and discussions.
 Whether you have questions about Vonage SMS, Voice, Verify, or any other API, you'll find a dedicated space to connect with experts and fellow developers.

-**Intelligent Automations:** To streamline the support process, we've implemented intelligent automations that will redirect your queries to the most appropriate API channel.
+**Intelligent Automation:** To streamline the support process, we've implemented intelligent automation to redirect your queries to the most appropriate API channel.
 This means you can receive faster and more accurate support for your specific API-related questions.
 Say goodbye to confusion and hello to targeted assistance!

 **Updated Code of Conduct:** Along with the relaunch, we have updated our Code of Conduct to ensure a safe, inclusive, and respectful environment for all community members.
-By joining the Vonage Developer Community, you agree to abide by the following guidelines: <https://www.vonage.com/legal/communications-apis/code-of-conduct-for-the-vonage-developer-community/>
+By joining the Vonage Developer Community, you agree to abide by the [following guidelines](https://www.vonage.com/legal/communications-apis/code-of-conduct-for-the-vonage-developer-community)

 **Ready to be a part of this exciting journey?
 [Sign up now](https://developer.vonage.com/en/community/slack) and experience the amazing benefits of being a member of the Vonage Developer Community:**